968m/968m/README.md

-Hi, I’m @968m, also known as Kostiantyn Usenko from Zaporizhzhia, Ukraine.
+Hi, I’m @968m, also known as Kostiantyn Usenko from Zaporizhzhia, Ukraine. <br>
-I’m interested in part time work in front end dev.
+I’m interested in part time work in front end dev. <br>
-Please feel free to contact me via kostyantyn.usenko [at] gmail(dot)com I speak English, Polish, Ukrainian, Russian and a little bit of Spanish.
+Please feel free to contact me via kostyantyn.usenko [at] gmail(dot)com <br>
+I speak English, Polish, Ukrainian, Russian and a little bit of Spanish. <br>